uniformdev/sitecore-jss-nuxtjs-starterkit/readme.md

 1. `Uniform.Sitecore.zip` package provided by the folks @ Uniform ([contact us for details](mailto:hi@unfrm.io)).
 1. Uniform license key provided by the folks @ Uniform ([contact us for details](mailto:hi@unfrm.io)).
 1. npm token provided by the folks @ Uniform ([contact us for details](mailto:hi@unfrm.io)).
-1. Sitecore 9.1.1 or 9.2 installed and up and running with Admin credentials.
+1. Sitecore 9.x (9.0 -> 9.3) installed and up and running with Admin credentials.
-1. JSS.Server package installed and configured according to the official documentation.
+1. JSS.Server package (version dependent on your Sitecore version) installed and configured according to the official documentation.

 ## Setting up the server-side